DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/ghippo.md

 ## Installation

-Refer to [Global Management](../../ghippo/install/offline-install.md) installation process for installation.
+Refer to [Global Management installation process](../../ghippo/install/offline-install.md) for installation instructions.

 If you are installing for the first time, please [apply for a free trial](../../dce/license0.md) or contact us for authorization: email info@daocloud.io or call 400 002 6898.
 If you have any license key related questions, please contact DaoCloud delivery team.